-An AE must be assessed to determine whether the event is expected or unexpected in terms of the current known safety profile of the intervention.
+An AE must be assessed to determine whether the event is or expected or unexpected in terms of the current known safety profile of the investigational medicinal product.
 An AE will be considered unexpected if the nature, severity, or frequency of the event is not consistent with the risk information previously described for the trial intervention.

-Expected adverse reactions are AEs that are known to occur for the trial intervention being studied.
+Expected adverse reactions are AEs that are known to occur for the trial intervention being studied and are referenced in the Investigator's Brochure (for products not yet approved for marketing) or the Product Information or approved labelling/package insert (for products approved for marketing.
 Expectedness is assessed based on the awareness of AEs previously observed, not on the basis of what might be anticipated from the properties of the trial intervention.